joon-solutions/looker-embedded-analytics-app-template/README.md

 - [iFrame] Embedding a looker dashboard using [Looker Embed SDK](https://developers.looker.com/embed/embed-sdk)
 - [API] Using [Looker SDK](https://www.npmjs.com/package/@looker/sdk) to send custom queries to your Looker instance, and display results using custom visualizations

+To view a Looker Embedded Analytics demo derived from this app template in action, please see & register **[here](https://demogoogle.y3ti.com/demo/lookerapp)**

 ## Features Overview

 ### Simple Dashboard Embedding